Refaelbenzvi24/Messaging-frontend/README.md

 ## Description

-This project is a single page application. <br/>
+This project is the cline side of the messaging app. <br/>
-It's a web chat developed using [Socket.io](https://socket.io/).
+It's a single page web chat application built with React and [Socket.io](https://socket.io/).

 ## Getting Started